LazaroDamasceno/Full-Stack-System-To-Register-Service/README.md

 a.
 Open the CMD<br>
 a.
 Type `mkdir Full-Stack-System-To-Register-Service`<br>
 b.
 Type `cd Full-Stack-System-To-Register-Service`<br>
-**Note**: Every operation after the steps bellow must happen inside the `Full-Stack-System-To-Register-Service` folder
+**Note**: Every operation after the steps above must happen inside the `Full-Stack-System-To-Register-Service` folder

 **Backend**<br>
 a.
 To create the backend, use the [spring initializer](https://start.spring.io)<br>